East London line

+In 2024, London Overground services on the line were rebranded the Windrush line.

 History

 Establishment of the East London Railway

-The East London Railway was created by the East London Railway Company, a consortium of six railway companies: the Great Eastern Railway (GER), the London, Brighton and South Coast Railway (LB&SCR), the London, Chatham and Dover Railway (LCDR), the South Eastern Railway (SER), the Metropolitan Railway, and the District Railway.
+The East London Railway (ELR) was created by the East London Railway Company, a consortium of six railway companies: the Great Eastern Railway (GER), the London, Brighton and South Coast Railway (LB&SCR), the London, Chatham and Dover Railway (LCDR), the South Eastern Railway (SER), the Metropolitan Railway, and the District Railway.
 The latter two operated what are now the Metropolitan, Circle, District and Hammersmith & City lines of the London Underground.
-The incorporation of the ELR took place on 26 May 1865 with the aim of providing a link between the LB&SCR, GER and SER lines.
+The incorporation of the East London Railway took place on 26 May 1865 with the aim of providing a link between the LB&SCR, GER and SER lines.

 The companies reused the Thames Tunnel, built by Marc and Isambard Kingdom Brunel between 1825 and 1843 for horse-drawn carriages.
 The tunnel, with generous headroom and two carriageways separated by arches, connected Wapping on the north bank of the Thames with Rotherhithe on the south bank.
 A triumph of civil engineering, it was a commercial failure and by the 1860s it had become an unpleasant and disreputable place.

 The tunnel was the most easterly land connection between the north and south banks of the Thames, close to the docks on both banks of the river, and was not far from mainline railways at either end.
 Converting the tunnel for railway use thus offered a means of providing a cross-Thames rail link.
 On 25 September 1865 the East London Railway Company took ownership of the tunnel at a cost of £800,000.
 Over the next four years the company built a railway through the tunnel to connect with the existing lines.
 The company's engineer was Sir John Hawkshaw, who was also responsible for the major re-design and completion of I K Brunel's long-abandoned Clifton Suspension Bridge at Bristol.
+The section of the railway construction work from Wapping to Bishopsgate, which was very difficult, was carried out by the firm "T. & C. Walker and Co."
+(Thomas Andrew Walker and his younger brother Charles).

 The line opened in stages as financing became available: